ayl48/FastRobots/source/Lab6.md

 ___
 #### Proportional Integral (PI) Control
-After finding Kp, I loosely followed heuristic 1 in the slides and increased Ki until overshoot and then slowly reduced the Ki until it was gone.
-I primarily looked at the car's ability to return to the setpoint, using this as a key indicator of effective tuning.
+After determining Kp, I initially attempted to follow the heuristic procedure from the slides by increasing Ki until overshoot occurred and then gradually decreasing it until the overshoot disappeared.
+However, I ultimately had to rely on trial and error to find a suitable combination of Kp and Ki.
+My main focus was on the car's ability to return to the setpoint, using that as the primary indicator of effective tuning.

-PI control without clamping: Kp = 0.5 and Ki = 0.0005
+Kp = 0.5 and Ki = 0.0005

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rpV5EgI7W3g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ___